 The whole idea of anything about the church year is to get into the life of Christ -- who he is and why we think that's God's answer to Man's problem.
 This part of the church year is to prepare to celebrate the culmination of his life, his Death and Resurrection, which will happen in what is called Holy Week and Easter.
 Not originally, but rather early on, by the 300s (4th Century) or so, people began to attach to Quadragesima (Lent) penitential practices to be part of this preparation, of which a fast in imitation of Christ's fast was a major element.
 It takes various specifics in various places and time, but the common factor is self-denial.

 Meat is pretty universally the big thing to go, but other animal products like eggs and milk often go too, and while the West generally allowed fish, not finding it as tasty and pleasing as meat, the East generally banned fish too.
 There's fasting, but there's abstinence too.
-The latter means no intake of something, the former greatly restricts intake.
+Abstinence means no intake of something, fasting greatly restricts intake.
 So, you reduce the amount of everything, and eliminate some things altogether.
 While things are greatly relaxed since say the Middle Ages, the form this had when I was a kid is typical.
-One full meal a day, two lighter meals not to equal another full meal allowed, and no meat on some days.
+One full meal a day, two lighter meals, called collations, not to equal another full meal allowed, and no meat on some days.
 Now, that's only on Ash Wednesday and Good Friday.

 Which is not at all to say OK then eat like a pig, Christ died for you so it's all good.
 Bodily discipline, moderation, not being wasteful, etc is a good idea and a proper response to God all the time, not just during Lent.
 Self-induced early stage glucose deprivation, which is the physiological effect of fasting, need not be theologised into a "hunger" for Christ.
 These things are fine for voluntary outward observance and training, but easily descend into works-righteousness, and that ain't Gospel.

 Pious personal practices may, or may not, aid in Lenten devotion.
-Either way, with them or without them, the point is the same, and there is no point, literally, in pious practices if the point of them is lost or they are substituted for the point.
+Either way, with them or without them, the point is the same, and there is no point, literally, in pious practices if the point of them is lost or they themselves become the point.

 Here's how Lent/Quadragesima works.
 The church has a definite pattern it uses to take us through the life of Christ and our life in Christ.
 It's an annual (not a three year) cycle.
 It arranges readings from the book it says you can rely on, the Bible, followed by a sermon based on these readings, in the same pattern every day.